 - Knowledge of social policy and how it is developed

-- An understanding of the te tiriti/Treaty of Waitangi
+- An understanding of Te Tiriti O Waitangi/ the Treaty of Waitangi

 - Knowledge of te reo Māori me ōna tikanga and Maori models of practice.

 If this is of interest to you, you may wish to learn more about studying to become a social worker.